 Of course, this appealing summer climate is contrasted starkly with the long, dark winters where the sun struggles to climb over the horizon.
 Snow can fall for much of the year, with the coldest months offering temperatures of minus 30’C.

 The Fins have learned to live with such a climate, and a range of unique services aim to make the winters as painless as possible.
-It is not uncommon, for example, to find electrical points in car parks, whereby one may keep ones vehicle warm while shopping or working at the office.
+It is not uncommon, for example, to find electrical points in car parks, whereby one may keep one’s vehicle warm while shopping or working at the office.

 The Finnish culture is one of manners and respect.
 Punctuality is greatly admired, as is openness and honesty in business dealings.
-The Finnish government is considered one of the least corruptible in the world, as are the police force.
+The Finnish government is considered one of the least corruptible in the world, as is the police force.

 This translates into a very safe country, with very minimal levels of crime and corruption.
-As a result it can be seen as a very family-friendly destination.
+As a result, it can be seen as a very family-friendly destination.